bradlet/cpptrees/README.md

 ## Overview
 ---
 This library will contain tree structure class templates.
-These should act as an expansion to the C Standard Template Library.
+These should mimic the C Standard Template Library's Containers.

 The end product should provide most of the common functionality in an STL container.
 Therefore, the